wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  JUnit is a Java testing framework that lets you specify unit tests that verify the behavior of your methods and classes.

-		  Given-When-Then is a pattern for setting up a test into three parts to help understand the tests you implement. #space
+		  Given-When-Then is a pattern for setting up a test into three parts to help understand the tests you implement. #ñspace
 		- -
 		- -
 		- Will this break my tuning? #card